TwitchNovel/Novel/README.md

  On dark and stormy nights, Ishmael likes to fall asleep to the screams of needles scraping against the bones of dogs like banshees in an echo chamber.
 Old killed it in a very engaging game of ping pong! she drank cummies daily and ate SpiderMonkey BumJuice XoXoGossipGirl and goes to practice fortnite dances alone

- With silence as his ally, Ishmael says "Attention all Twitch viewers
+ With silence as his ally, Ishmael says "Attention all Twitch viewers,